-GLBL 225 Global Studies I 3.0 SH [] () This course introduces students to issues that are global in scope and that raise complex problems that need to be considered with the concepts and tools of more than one discipline.
+Global Studies I

+This course introduces students to issues that are global in scope and that raise complex problems that need to be considered with the concepts and tools of more than one discipline.

-3.0 SH GLBL 226 Global Studies II [] () This course introduces students to how a complex global problem is approached differently by three or more disciplines in terms of questions asked, theoretical perspectives applied, methods used to gather data and research a question, and recommendations proposed.
+226 Global Studies II

+This course introduces students to how a complex global problem is approached differently by three or more disciplines in terms of questions asked, theoretical perspectives applied, methods used to gather data and research a question, and recommendations proposed.
 Students also develop an individual plan of study for completing their global perspectives major or minor.
 Prerequisite: GLBL 225.

-GLBL 270 World Focus Seminar 1.0 SH [] () Students develop an awareness of the major problems of the world and the way in which these problems are interconnected through the study of geography and current events.
+GLBL 270 World Focus Seminar

+Students develop an awareness of the major problems of the world and the way in which these problems are interconnected through the study of geography and current events.
 May be taken four times up to a total of four semester hours.

-GLBL 431 Worldography
+Worldography

-3.0 SH [] () A seminar involving critical reading and discussion of eight outstanding books on different world-encompassing issues.
+A seminar involving critical reading and discussion of eight outstanding books on different world-encompassing issues.
 Seminar conducted by selected faculty.
 Open only to global perspectives majors.

-GLBL 497 Research Methods 3.0 SH [] () Research preparation for the capstone project in global perspectives.
-Students work extensively with research methodologies, library resources, resource management, and Internet resources.
-Work culminates in a capstone proposal and annotated bibliography.
+GLBL Research Methods 497

+Research preparation for the capstone project in global perspectives.
+Students work extensively with research methodologies, library, and Internet resources.
+Work culminates in a proposal for capstone research.
 Open only to global perspectives majors.

-Research Capstone Seminar GLBL 498 3.0 SH [] () Individual research and writing on a topic concerning the world as developed in GLBL 497.
+Research Capstone Seminar

+Individual research and writing on the research question developed in GLBL 497.
 Course work culminates in a research paper written under the supervision of faculty advisor(s) and evaluated by the global perspectives faculty.
 Prerequisite: GLBL 497.